five0ffour/liri-node-app/README.md

 5. Test the build using the supplied scripts.
 Liri will run through through a sample call to each of the three backend APIS and display them on the console
    `npm test`
 6. Run a command manuallly from the command line
-   `npm liri spotify-this-song "your favorite song here"
+   `node liri spotify-this-song "your favorite song here"

 ### Technology Used